FelixPlastik/AI-and-I/README.md

 > pic

 ## a joint venture between Artificial Intelligence and me as a designer.
 Together we form a creative studio to explore new strategies and tools for design in a world of machine learning.

-> Langer text:
+The latest developments in the field of artificial intelligence (AI) have caused a huge hype in recent years.
+You either read only about the negative sides like deepfakes copying our identities, total surveillance, complete automation or only about the infinite possibilities like self driving cars or smart cities.
+This technology is mainly made possible by the large amounts of data we produce.
+With this data, networks can be trained to recognize patterns and make decisions such as: Which song comes next – What are they likely to vote for  – People who bought X were also interested in Y – or generating an artificial identity based on all the faces it learned.
+While AI already influences how the digital world is shown to us, how we consume it and what we buy - our design techniques remain untouched and the creative potential and visual challenges which will come with AI are left aside because creative jobs are called safe spaces which will not be replaced by AI.